SurajSinghM/SurajSinghM/README.md

 - 👋 Hi, I’m @SurajSinghM
 - 👀 I’m interested in ...
-CompSci, AI, Discord Bots, and Music Making!
 - 🌱 I’m currently learning ...
 High School Computer Science
 - 💞️ I’m looking to collaborate on ...
 Everything.
 - 📫 How to reach me ...
-Suraj.ms1@icloud.com and -SuraJ- #5434
+Suraj.ms1@icloud.com

 <!---
 SurajSinghM/SurajSinghM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.